kingdave4/aws-weather-api/README.md

 ### Prerequisites for the project

-AWS Account: Ensure you have an AWS account with permissions to create and use S3 buckets.
+AWS Account: Ensure you have an aws account with permissions to create and use S3 buckets.

-Environment Variables: Create a .env file in the project directory and include the following:
+Environment Variables: create a .env file in the project directory and include the following:

 WEATHER_API_KEY=<your_openweathermap_api_key>